On this page

 - Do not administer to patients with cardiac disorders (heart failure, recent myocardial infarction, conduction disorders, bradycardia, etc.), dementia (e.g. Alzheimer's disease), Parkinson's disease and history of neuroleptic malignant syndrome.

-- Administer with caution and carefully monitor use in elderly patients and patients with hypokalaemia, hyperthyroidism, renal or hepatic impairment, history of seizures.
+- Administer with caution and carefully monitor use in older patients and patients with hypokalaemia, hypotension, hyperthyroidism, renal or hepatic impairment, history of seizures.

 - In the event of extrapyramidal symptoms, combine with biperiden or trihexyphenidyl.